 The animal is necessary to afford the person with a disability an equal opportunity to use and enjoy a dwelling.

 There is an identifiable relationship or nexus between the disability and the assistance the animal provides.

-Have the Documentation of Psychological Disorder & Documentation of Psychological Disorder/ESA Recommendation form completed by a Certified Licensed Mental Health Professional
+Documentation of Psychological Disorder/ESA Recommendation form completed by a Certified Licensed Mental Health Professional